osmosis-labs/osmosis/x/protorev/protorev.md

 ### TokenPairArbRoutes

 TokenPairArbRoutes are cyclic arbitrage routes that are not going to be captured by the highest liquidity method (described in state transitions below).
 If there is a cyclic arbitrage route that is frequently being utilized by searchers, `x/protorev` can manually enter this route - through the admin account - and allow it to be used for trading.
-Each TokenPairArbRoutes object tracks a directional swap of two assets, and associats the swap with cyclic routes.
+Each TokenPairArbRoutes object tracks a directional swap of two assets, and associates the swap with cyclic routes.
 When the module sees a swap of (`token_in`, `token_out`), it will extract the `arb_routes` that should be used and will simulate trades and execute them if profitable.

 ```go
 // TokenPairArbRoutes tracks all of the hot routes for a given pair of tokens